Jane Austen's Niece Weekly Stories

 All summer long I watched countless visitors’ eyes light up as they visited Jane Austen’s House in the village and then stepped into our ancestral home, Chawton House, feeling Jane Austen’s world come alive around them.

-This is where I share that world with you—through family stories, childhood memories, rare artifacts, and insights you won’t find anywhere else.
+This is where I share the family stories, memories, photographs, artifacts and insights from Jane Austen's living family that you won't find anywhere else.

 What You’ll Discover Here

-• Heritage & Heirlooms: From the Wedgwood dinner service Jane ate from to the Knight Family Cookbook, each heirloom has a family story from my childhood only I can tell.
+Heritage & Heirlooms: The Wedgwood dinner service Jane ate from, the Knight Family Cookbook, family photographs and private artifacts — each with a story from Jane’s family that exists nowhere else.

 Whether you’re a devoted Janeite or just discovering Austen’s world through her family, there’s a subscription or membership tier designed for you.